parallelcodefoundry/ParEval-Repo/data/SimpleMOC-kernel/naive-gemini-cuda-to-omp/output-1/repo/README.txt

 Compilation-------------------------------------------------------------------

-	To compile SimpleMOC-kernel with default settings, use the following command (assuming you have a compiler supporting OpenMP offloading):
+	To compile SimpleMOC-kernel with default settings, use the following command (assuming you have a suitable compiler like g++ with OpenMP and offloading support):

 	>$ make